goanpeca/ATE.org/src/ATE/actuators/README.md

 When creating an ATE tests for [sensors](https://en.wikipedia.org/wiki/Sensor), we might have an idea about what Test-Cell(s) these tests will run on initially, but we don't have a crystal ball, so we don't REALLY know how on what Test-Cells the ATE test suit will be running during it's life time.

-Therefore, we make abstraction of the Test-Cell by introducing the `actuators` that we want to use from the tests.
+Therefore, we make abstraction of the Test-Cell by introducing `actuators` that we want to use from the tests.

 An `actuator` is something that generates a <ins>**non-electrical stimulus**</ins> to our DUT, for example:
   * Temperature